Food & Mental Health

 - Lots of veggies and fruit for fibre and a variety of nutrients.

 - Bone broth is a great source of collagen and gelatine to soothe the gut lining.

 - Tryptophan: Tryptophan is the key ingredient in making serotonin; without it, serotonin won't be made.
 You‘ll

 find it in turkey, eggs, beef, some dairy products and dark leafy vegetables.

 And don‘t forget about vitamin D: The sunshine supplement!
 Have you ever noticed you feel better when the sun is shining?
 I know I certainly do.
 The right amount of Vitamin D can positively affect our overall mood.

-To fill the gaps, I have my daily dose of Nuzest Good Green Stuff with probiotics, prebiotics, turmeric, digestive enzymes and everything I need to keep me, and my digestive system happy.
+To fill the gaps, I have my daily dose of Nuzest Good Green Vitality with probiotics, prebiotics, turmeric, digestive enzymes and everything I need to keep me, and my digestive system happy.

 So, in conclusion - crowed in a variety of whole foods and you‘re off to a great start.
 Experiment with different vegetables, whole grains, proteins and fats and keep note of how you feel.

 Of course, there are so many other influences on our mental health such as lack of connection, stress and fatigue.
 And while food is not a cure-all, it‘s a good one to have on the team. ****If you suffer from depression or other mental health-related conditions, please ensure you seek the advice of a dietitian, nutritionist or your doctor before attempting to treat it with supplements.
 Always talk to a professional if you are not ok.